Gemini Omni coming soonLearn more

 Everything you need to know about the product and billing.

-The Wan API family is EvoLink's grouped access surface for Alibaba Tongyi Wanxiang's Wan video and image models: Wan 2.6 for cinematic multi-shot video, Wan 2.5 for the daily video workhorse tier, and Wan Image for text-to-image and image-to-image.
+The Wan API family is EvoLink's grouped access surface for Alibaba Tongyi Wanxiang's Wan video and image models: Wan 2.7 as the flagship with all four video workflows, Wan 2.6 for cinematic multi-shot video, Wan 2.5 for the daily video workhorse tier, and Wan Image for text-to-image and image-to-image.
 The family page helps developers compare routes and choose the right one without switching providers.

-Wan 2.5 and the standard Wan 2.6 tiers share the same predictable per-second video rate on EvoLink, and Wan 2.6 Flash runs lower than the standard Wan 2.6 rate for image-to-video and reference-video iteration.
+Wan 2.7 runs at $0.083/sec on EvoLink at 720p.
+Wan 2.5 and the standard Wan 2.6 tiers share a predictable per-second video rate, and Wan 2.6 Flash runs lower than the standard rate for image-to-video and reference-video iteration.
 Wan Image is billed per image, not per second.
 For exact numbers, see the Wan API pricing guide.

 Yes.
-EvoLink groups the Wan routes under one account and API key.
-You can call Wan 2.5, Wan 2.6, Wan 2.6 Flash variants, and Wan Image from the same integration, which keeps auth, billing, and async task patterns consistent across the family.
+EvoLink groups all Wan routes under one account and API key.
+You can call Wan 2.7, Wan 2.6, Wan 2.6 Flash variants, Wan 2.5, and Wan Image from the same integration, which keeps auth, billing, and async task patterns consistent across the family.

 Alibaba open-sourced earlier Wan releases such as Wan 2.1, while Wan 2.5 and Wan 2.6 are documented as API-accessible models on Alibaba's DashScope and Model Studio.
-As of April 2026, we have not found an official Alibaba source confirming Wan 2.5 or Wan 2.6 themselves as open source.
-For the most current status, check Alibaba's official announcements.
+Check Alibaba's official announcements for the latest open-source status of each version.